-All EU countries are required to monitor their emissions under the EU's greenhouse gas monitoring mechanism, which sets the EU's own internal reporting rules on the basis of internationally agreed obligations.
+All EU countries are required to monitor their emissions under the EU's Climate Monitoring Mechanism, which sets the EU's own internal reporting rules on the basis of internationally agreed obligations.

 The reporting covers:

-The period covered by the inventory starts in the base year (mostly 1990) and runs up until 2 years before the current year (i.e. in 2014 the inventories cover emissions up to 2012).
+The period covered by the inventory starts in the base year (mostly 1990) and runs up until 2 years before the current year (e.g. in 2020 the inventories cover emissions up to 2018).

-The EU inventory is a compilation of national inventories, based on the emissions reported under the EU greenhouse gas monitoring mechanism.
+The EU inventory is a compilation of national inventories, based on the emissions reported under the EU Climate Monitoring Mechanism.

 The first glimpse on emissions of the previous year comes from the early estimates of CO2 emissions from energy use, published by Eurostat around April/May.
-Those estimates cover only one gas and one sector.
+Those estimates cover only one gas and one sector though.

-To get more complete data, countries also report annually an approximated inventory, containing early estimates of total emissions for the previous year, which is normally published in the autumn.
+To get more complete data, EU Member States also report annually an approximated inventory, containing early estimates of total emissions for the previous year, which is normally published in the autumn.

 Under the monitoring mechanism, the Commission is also required to produce an annual report on progress to Kyoto and EU targets for the EU, covering actual (historic) emissions and projected future emissions for every country.
 It also includes information on EU policies and measures, climate finance and adaptation.